MISP/misp-book/GLOSSARY.md

 ◦ A type (e.g. MD5, url) is how an attribute is described.
 ◦ An attribute is always in a category (e.g. Payload delivery) which puts it in a context.
 • A category is what describes an attribute.
-◦ An IDS flag on an attribute allows to determine if an attribute can
+◦ An IDS flag on an attribute allows to determine if an attribute can be automated (such as being exported as an IDS ruleset or used for detection).
+If the IDS flag is not present, the attribute can be useful for contextualisation only.

 ## MISP Event
 MISP events are encapsulations for contextually linked information